Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Personalised super learner

-Leveraging the longitudinal structure of the data, POSL predicts $Y_{i,\tau}$ using \textit{both} the covariates measured at previous times ($t<\tau$; $t=1, \ldots, T$) from the individual $i$ and the entire trajectory of the individuals $h=1,...,H$ (even if $t\geq \tau$ since $\tau$ does not refer to calendar time).
+Leveraging the longitudinal structure of the data, POSL predicts $Y_{i,\tau}$ using \textit{both} the covariates measured at previous times ($t<\tau$; $t=1, \ldots, T$) from the individual $i$ and the entire trajectory of the individuals $h=1,...,H$ (even if $t\geq \tau$ since $\tau$ does not refer to calendar time). \citet{Benkeser_2018} showed that (i) assuming the $Y_{i,\tau}$ is independent of previous observations given some fixed-dimension summaries of the past data for individual $i$ and (ii) assuming $\mathcal{O}_i$ share a common conditional distribution according to the previously defined summaries is sufficient to make the usual i.i.d. assumption.

 Two sets of candidate learners can be defined depending on the set of individuals used for training.
 Let $\boldsymbol{K^{ind}}$ and $\boldsymbol{K^{hist}}$ be the sets of $C^{ind}$ and $C^{hist}$ candidate learners trained on the individual $i$ or individuals $h=1,...,H$, respectively.
 The historical learners $\boldsymbol{K^{hist}}$ use more information and provide more data for predicting the earlier outcomes.
 In contrast, the individual learners $\boldsymbol{K^{ind}}$ can be more accurate at later times since they are based on personal trajectory. $\boldsymbol{K^{ind}}$ and $\boldsymbol{K^{hist}}$ can include the same learners or different ones.